rkgofiitk/academic-issues.github.io/Topics/AI_in_HR.md

 Perceptions and informal chatroom discussions are deemed reliable pointers to talent acquisition.
 Sometime in the past, I had an interesting informal talk with a highly-placed company executive at Siemens Ltd. I gathered that many established companies rely on campus placements at prestigious institutions like IITs or NITs.
-They are not even bothered about candidate's academic grades.
+They are not unduly bothered about candidate's academic grades.
 They evaluate the candidates based on extra-curricular activities and the supposedly high brand value of the institutions they come from.
-Most companies have a sufficiently rigorous induction program that settles whether a candidate can reach the finish line for induction.
+Most companies have a sufficiently rigorous induction program that settles whether a candidate reach the finish line for induction.
 So they can spend little effort, time, and energy on talent acquisition.
 The arguments for such a strategy are:
-- Candidates must be intrinsically good if admitted to such institutions.
+- Candidates must be intrinsically good if they could get admissions into "good" institutions.
 - Weak candidates cannot survive the company's rigorous induction program.

 The above two points are simple yet powerful SOPs for talent acquisition, which have remained